egarrisxn/jquery-daily-scheduler-2023/README.md

 - CSS3 (Bootstrap): Used for styling and layout of the application.
 - JavaScript (jQuery): Provides interactivity and dynamic behavior.
 - Day.js: Library for parsing, validating, manipulating, and formatting dates and times.
-- Local Storage API: Allows data to be stored locally within the user's browser.
+- Local Storage: Allows data to be stored locally within the user's browser.

 ## Local Development